 A print course pack comprises a compilation of excerpts of different works to be used as required or supplementary readings by students enrolled in a course of instruction.
-You are encouraged to develop course websites using the Learning Management System (LMS) instead of traditional print course packs.
+You are encouraged to develop course websites using Virtual Campus instead of traditional print course packs.
 This helps lower student expenses, as they are not obliged to purchase an expensive course pack.
 It also allows them to access their course documents from almost any location, providing more flexibility and a better overall student experience.

 Should you choose to create a print course pack, you are encouraged to make use of materials not protected by copyright – see Alternatives to copyright – and your own unpublished materials, for which you do not require any permissions.
 Alternatively, you should make use of any applicable Exceptions to copyright.